owncloud-ansible/mariadb/README.md

-# mysql
+# mariadb

-Ansible role for MySQL
+Ansible role for MariaDB